Introduction

 |---|---|

-| Depth | Adjustable 0-100% |
+| Depth | Adjustable 0–100 % |

-| Processing | Enhanced with parameter smoothing |
+| Processing | Same six-stage cascade as Vintage, with parameter smoothing |

-| Parameter Smoothing | 20ms for click-free changes |
+| Parameter Smoothing | 20 ms for click-free changes |

 | Bypass | Crossfade for smooth transitions |